bit-broker/website/content/en/docs/api-principles/errors.md

 description: How API errors are handled and communicated
 ---

 All errors returned by all API services are presented in a standard error format.
-This complete list of errors which you may encounter are listed on the earlier page detailing the [API structure](todo).
+This complete list of errors which you may encounter are listed in the earlier page detailing the [API structure](/docs/api-principles/structure/#api-returns).

 #### Standard Error Format

-All errors will be present in a common strucute as follows:
+All errors will be present in a common structure as follows:

 ```js
 {